signalfx/signalfx-java/README.md

-It is recommended to create your Codahale object as a counter or gauge as a field of your class then use that field to increment values, but if you don't want to maintain this for code cleanlyness you can create it on the fly with our builders.
+It is recommended to create your Codahale object as a counter or gauge as a field of your class then use that field to increment values, but if you don't want to maintain this for code cleanliness you can create it on the fly with our builders.
 For example, if you wanted a timer with the dimension of the store it is from you could use code like this.